Free Research Preview. DrugChatter may produce inaccurate information.

 Are There Ways to Prevent Lipitor-Related Muscle Damage?

-While Lipitor is generally considered safe and effective, there are steps you can take to reduce your risk of developing muscle damage while taking the medication.
+While Lipitor is generally considered safe and effective, there are steps you can take to reduce your risk of developing muscle damage:

-If you're new to taking Lipitor, start with a low dose and gradually increase it as needed.
-This can help your body adjust to the medication and reduce the risk of muscle damage.
+If you're new to Lipitor, start with a low dose (10mg) and gradually increase as needed and under the guidance of your healthcare provider.

 Conclusion